yuantt75/DTDHM/README.md

   The bam file needs to be de-duplicated.
 You can do the following: $sambamba markdup -r example.bam example_markdup.bam
 - Another bam file: Extract inconsistent read pairs from the bam file.
 You can do the following: $samtools view -b -F 1294 example.bam > example_discordants.bam

 The bam file must be sorted and indexed.
-You can do the following: $samtools sort example.bam; $samtools index example.bam Please make sure to update the path information for the input data RD in the CBS_data.R file.
+You can do the following: $samtools sort example.bam; $samtools index example.bam.

+Please make sure to update the path information for the input data RD in the CBS_data.R file.

 ##### 2.2 Operating command